sodascience/metasyn/docs/paper/paper.md

 At its core, `metasyn` has three main functions:

 1. __Estimation__: Fit a generative model to a properly formatted tabular dataset, optionally with privacy guarantees.
-2. __(De)serialization__: Create an intermediate representation of the fitted model for auditing, editing, and exporting.
+2. __(De)serialization__: Create an intermediate representation of the fitted model for auditing, editing, and saving.
 3. __Generation__: Synthesize new datasets based on a fitted model.

 ## Estimation